-An ethnography of young people`s gender negotiations in everyday digital (sexual) peer cultures
+An ethnography of young people`s gender negotiations in everyday digital peer cultures in Chile

-This paper proposal contributes to the exploration of the digital turn in anthropology by focusing on how young people in Chile give meaning to their gender and sexualities by using social media.
+This paper proposal contributes to the exploration of the digital turn in anthropology by showing how combining digital and in-person ethnography can shed light on how young people give meaning to, and negotiate, their gender and sexuality by using social media.

 The Material Dimension of Digital Visuality: Anthropological Possibilities, Challenges and Futures